Newsletter December 2017

-The course will be led by an experienced and qualified mindfulness tutor.
+The sessions will be led by an experienced and qualified mindfulness tutor.

 For further information please email firstname.lastname@example.org or phone the session leader, Sabine Soosten, on 01745 710626

 The regular Volunteer day will take place every Monday from 10.00 till 3.00 to look after our 50 acre site – woodlands, tree nursery, arboretum, heritage orchard, wildflower meadow, vineyard, Forest School sites.

 Volunteers will work with one of our staff who ensures that full training is given.
 You will learn about our woodlands and what lives in them, a range of woodland management skills, habitat creation and wildlife monitoring.